Correlation Between Oppenheimer Developing and Vaneck Emerging

 Pair Corralation between Oppenheimer Developing and Vaneck Emerging

-Assuming the 90 days horizon Oppenheimer Developing Markets is expected to under-perform the Vaneck Emerging.
-But the mutual fund apears to be less risky and, when comparing its historical volatility, Oppenheimer Developing Markets is 1.18 times less risky than Vaneck Emerging.
-The mutual fund trades about -0.05 of its potential returns per unit of risk.
-The Vaneck Emerging Markets is currently generating about 0.02 of returns per unit of risk over similar time horizon.
-If you would invest 1,429 in Vaneck Emerging Markets on October 20, 2024 and sell it today you would earn a total of 4.00 from holding Vaneck Emerging Markets or generate 0.28% return on investment over 90 days.
+Assuming the 90 days horizon Oppenheimer Developing is expected to generate 1.22 times less return on investment than Vaneck Emerging.
+But when comparing it to its historical volatility, Oppenheimer Developing Markets is 1.0 times less risky than Vaneck Emerging.
+It trades about 0.18 of its potential returns per unit of risk.
+Vaneck Emerging Markets is currently generating about 0.22 of returns per unit of risk over similar time horizon.
+If you would invest 1,419 in Vaneck Emerging Markets on November 27, 2024 and sell it today you would earn a total of 58.00 from holding Vaneck Emerging Markets or generate 4.09% return on investment over 90 days.

 Time Period | 3 Months [change] |